top of page

 The Omni Center extends art based radical services to BIB youth that build job and life skills for resume building, college applications, and cultural affirmation and exploration.
 By advocating community care over self-care and youth centering and empowerment, we can practice proactive diversion.
 This places resources back in youth hands and builds pathways to economic mobility early.
 The Omni Center is the intentional movement of responding to history, not reacting to it.

-At The Omni Center we have a photography studio with an editing room and a designated podcast studio.
+At The Omni Center we have a photography studio with an editing room.

-You will obtain transferable job and life skills for resume building, job applications, and college applications for careers and paths in journalism and related subsects.
-Over the 13 weeks, you will plan, create, edit, curate, and present a photo gallery exhibit like Humans of New York.
-Your Capstone Project will be a full gallery show with a presentation on your body of work.
+Over the three months, they will plan, create, edit, curate, and present a photo gallery exhibit similar to Humans of New York.
+Their capstone project will be a full gallery show with a presentation on their body of work.

 Prerequisites: